keu/docs/software/cli-reference.md

 ## astro deployment delete

 Deletes an Airflow Deployment from an Astronomer Workspace.
-This is equivalent to the **Delete Deployment** action in the Astronomer UI.
+This is equivalent to the **Delete Deployment** action in the Software UI.

 ### Usage